 In the organizational the maintenance of the employment relationship is the key practice that is governed under the Human Resource Department.
 It is the duty of the human resource department to maintain employment relationship in organization and securing the employment rights of individuals (Kibling and Lewis, 2000).
 The scope of employment relationship is quite vast and it has legal and organizational context both in interrelated manner.
 In order to maintain the employment rights this report is developed on behalf of a Human Resource Assistant who has been recently employed.

 The report is to be submitted to the line manager in order to advise him on the subject of employment relationship and its impact on organizational activities.
 In the report legal advice has been proposed in relation to termination of employment and discrimination related issues.
-In the end of the report some crucial comments have been made related to health and safety aspects of employees and impact of the human rights on employment relationship.
+In the end of the report some crucial comments have been made related to health and safety aspects of employees and impact of the human rights on the employment relationship.

 Employment law of the UK can be considered as wider aspect, which can be considered originated from differentiated sources.
 In the UK, basically there are three major sources of employment law, namely the common law, statute and European law (Kidner, 2014).
 The European law can be directed to be in the form of both European Directives and decisions of the European Court of Justice.
 The discussion and examples of these sources of employment law can be presented as below: Common Law